Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Weak and Strong Thermalization

 As mentioned before there are many studies about the connection between integrability and thermalization, and usually when the system is integrable there are local conserved quantities that prevent thermalization.
 In this case, the equilibrium state is a generalized thermal ensemble, that does not depend only on the average energy, but also on other conserved quantities (see Sec.
 8 of \cite{Alessio16}).
 There is also the case of pre-thermalization when the system first equilibrates to a non-thermal state, and only after a long time evolves to the thermal state (see Sec.
 8.4 of \cite{Alessio16}).

-More recently another regime has been found and named weak thermalization \cite{Banuls2011}.
-In weak thermalization, while the average state is thermal, the initial large fluctuation never becomes small as happens in strong thermalization \footnote{In\cite{Banuls2011} is is claimed that strong thermalization can not happen classically, but note that even single classical states, may typically appear thermal, without any time average as proposed already by Boltzmann \cite{Lebowitz93}}.
-A mechanism to explain weak thermalization in terms of quasiparticle interactions was proposed in \cite{Chengju2017}.
-In \cite{Sun21}, a connection between how much information spreads in the systems (scrambling) and weak-strong thermalization was studied using tripartite mutual information.
+More recently, using numerical simulations for the Ising model in a transverse and parallel field, another regime has been found and named weak thermalization \cite{Banuls2011}.
+In weak thermalization, while the average state is thermal, the initial large fluctuation does not seem to become small as happens in strong thermalization \footnote{In\cite{Banuls2011} is is claimed that strong thermalization can not happen classically, but note that even single classical states, may typically appear thermal, without any time average as proposed already by Boltzmann \cite{Lebowitz93}}.
+Latter, a mechanism to explain weak thermalization in terms of quasi-particle interactions was proposed in \cite{Chengju2017}.
+It was also argued that the weak thermalization was due to the small number of quasi-particles, but that equilibration would eventually happen after longer times.
+Also, in \cite{Hyungwon15} it was numerically shown that there are local operators whose fluctuations decay slowly and that this could explain the weak thermalization of \cite{Banuls2011}.
+Finally, in \cite{Farrelly17} the authors obtain a lower bound on $d_{eff}$, for local $H$ and initial states with exponentially decaying correlation, that depends on the energy variance.
+It is then argued that the bound guarantees that equilibration will also happen in the weak thermalization regime after a long enough time.

+Therefore, there is strong evidence that the phenomenon of weak thermalization is due to the time scales for the fluctuations to become small.
+However, after enough time are the fluctuations of weak and strong thermalization of the same magnitude?
+Most analyses up to date were more qualitative.
+And it is important to have a more quantitative analysis, in particular studying how the size of the typical fluctuations decays with the system size; is there any particular behavior in the regime of weak thermalization?
+We will proceed to more quantitative analyses, studying the scaling of the size of fluctuations using $d_{eff}$ and show that in both, weak and strong thermalization, the fluctuations decay exponentially with $N$ but at different rates.

+We should also mention that in \cite{Sun21} a connection between how much information spreads in the systems (scrambling) and weak-strong thermalization was studied using tripartite mutual information: weak thermalization was related to slow scrambling.
 It was also shown, that weak thermalization happens for initial states with energy near the edge of the spectrum.
-More interesting, weak, and strong thermalization has been analyzed and experimentally measured using superconductor qubits \cite{Fshen2021}.

-As we are going to show weak thermalization, occurs because the initial state effective dimension does not grow enough with the system size to guarantee equilibration, even though the average state is thermal because ETH is valid.
+Interesting, it was also shown that weak thermalization also occurs in the XX model with parallel field and that this could be observed experimentally with superconducting qubits; the experiment was done in \cite{Fshen2021}.
+Weak thermalization was also found in a long-range Ising chain \cite{Liu19}.